-No one wants to declare the definitive costs around homeschooling.
+No one wants to declare the definitive costs of homeschooling.
 Um, why?
 Is there a secret?

 Well, no. It’s because every family values different things and determines what they want to spend based on their present circumstances and their homeschool approach.